pyrogram/pyrogram/docs/source/start/QuickInstallation.rst

 Verifying
 ---------

-To verify that Pyrogram is correctly installed, open a Python shell and try to import it.
+To verify that Pyrogram is correctly installed, open a Python shell and import it.
 If no error shows up you are good to go.

 .. code-block:: bash